ShivenGohil21/Node-OWN_AI/README.md

-Got it — you’d like your **User Management API System** documentation rewritten into plain human-friendly language without emojis, stars, hyphens, or exclamations.
-I’ve cleaned and restructured it so it reads smoothly, almost like a professional product guide.

----

 User Management API System

 This is a complete Node.js backend application that handles user registration, login, and account management.
 It includes secure authentication, input validation, and reliable database storage.